 Owners that do not put their dog’s well-being first simply shouldn’t be owners.
 Whether that be going ‘over the top’ on a full body dye job without proper planning, consideration for the dog or verifying the dye is safe to use or leaving a dog at home alone all day everyday (something often overlooked).

-So is dog hair dye actually safe?
+Is dog hair dye actually safe?

 You always want to be sure to test any kind of dye on a small section prior to carrying out a dye job on a larger scale.
 Apply the test and wait at least 24 hours periodically checking the skin carefully for any signs of irritation or inflammation.